Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 demonstrators, some of whom wanted to lynch the mother, some wanted to congratulate her on what they took to be her hatred of robots, and some shouted slogans through bull horns about protecting her privacy.
-Meanwhile, Robot Central started to work on the full download immedi- ately.
+Meanwhile, 机器人 Central started to work on the full download immedi- ately.
 The download included all R781’s actions, observations, and reasoning.
-Robot Central convened an ad hoc committee, mostly virtual, to decide what to do.
+机器人 Central convened an ad hoc committee, mostly virtual, to decide what to do.
 Captain Farrel and Officer Oakes sat on a street sofa to take part.
 Of course, the meeting was also public and had hundreds of millions of virtual attendees whose statements were sampled, summarized, and displayed